joywin2003/joywin2003/README.md

 ![logo](Iamadeveloper.gif)

 # Hey there, I'm Joywin
-**I'm a computer science student who loves solving problems and building interesting projects.
-I enjoy building apps and APIs and I actively participate in hackathons, considering them invaluable learning experiences.
-I see challenges as chances to learn and improve.
-I also like working with others and talking about tech stuff.**
+Hi, I'm Joywin, a software developer and trainee at EG A/S, a Nordic vertical software company.
+I enjoy building projects for fun and learning, working with TypeScript, Next.js, React, Prisma, and Express.
+I like collaborating with others and discussing tech.
+Lately, I’ve been exploring the agentic AI space and its potential to accelerate real software tasks without the usual hype.

 <hr>